arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 The Opta™ has an onboard USB®-C port that can be used for programming the device's microcontroller and for data logging with mass storage devices such as USB memory sticks.

+![The USB®-C port in Opta™ devices](assets/user-manual-6.png)

 ***Opta's USB®-C port shall be used only for programming or data logging purposes.
 This port does not powers Opta's output relays.***

-![The USB®-C port in Opta™ devices](assets/user-manual-6.png)

 ## Electrical Terminals

+This user manual section covers the Opta™ electrical terminals, showing their main hardware and software characteristics.
 The Opta™ has 12 electrical terminals, four of which can be used for the power supply of the device, and 8 of them can be used as digital/analog inputs.

 ### Power Supply